-Martin is a 1997 graduate of the University of Minnesota, with a bachelors degree in Music Education, a 1992 graduate of Nebraska Wesleyan University, with a bachelors degree in Applied Trumpet Performance, and 1987 graduate of South High School in Minneapolis.
+Tim is a 1997 graduate of the University of Minnesota, with a bachelors degree in Music Education, a 1992 graduate of Nebraska Wesleyan University, with a bachelors degree in Applied Trumpet Performance, and 1987 graduate of South High School in Minneapolis.

 He founded the Northeast Community Band in January of 1998 in conjunction with Northeast’s Beacons Program, a nationally known project, creating activities, bringing kids and adults, and the greater community together.